-In-Fusion Snap Assembly cloning kits are designed for fast, directional cloning of one or more fragments of DNA into any vector.
+In-Fusion Snap Assembly EcoDry cloning kits are designed for fast, directional cloning of one or more fragments of DNA into any vector.
 The cornerstone of In-Fusion cloning technology is our proprietary In-Fusion Enzyme, which fuses DNA fragments (e.g., PCR-generated inserts and linearized vectors) efficiently and precisely by recognizing 15-bp overlaps at their ends.
 These 15-bp overlaps can be engineered by designing primers for amplification of the desired sequences.
 In-Fusion Snap Assembly kits offer increased cloning efficiency over previous generations of In-Fusion kits, especially for long fragments, short oligonucleotides, and multiple fragments.
+In-Fusion Snap Assembly EcoDry Master Mixes provide reaction components in a convenient lyophilized format that is stable at room temperature.
+All of the necessary cloning reaction materials, except the vector and the PCR insert, are supplied in the reaction tube, thereby simplifying reaction setup and reducing the variability between reactions.

-- · Clone any insert, into any location, within any vector you choose - · Efficiently clone a broad range of fragment sizes - Clone multiple DNA fragments simultaneously into any vector in a single reaction - · No restriction digestion, phosphatase treatment, or ligation required - Final constructs are seamless with no extra or unwanted base pairs
+- Clone any insert, into any location, within any vector you choose - Efficiently clone a broad range of fragment sizes - Clone multiple DNA fragments simultaneously into any vector in a single reaction - No restriction digestion, phosphatase treatment, or ligation required - Final constructs are seamless with no extra or unwanted base pairs

-The table below is a general outline of the protocol used for the In-Fusion Snap Assembly cloning kits.
+The table below is a general outline of the protocol used for the In-Fusion Snap Assembly EcoDry cloning kits.
 This outline is further illustrated in Figure 1.
 Please refer to the specified pages for details on performing each step.